soulatcrossroad/dawnscribbler.github.io/_posts/2019-02-05-dead-end-is-not-the-end.md

 her miracle, but it didn’t need to be so public.
 Jesus is normally humble and tells people not to speak about the fact that He healed them but they normally disobey which in turn causes problems for Him later on.
-In fact, after the healing of Ja’irus' daugter, Jesus *“strictly charged them that no one should know this" (Mark 5:43)*, but yet here He was shouting in a crowd, *“who touched my garments?!!!”(Mark 5:30)* And yet how else would Ja’irus have been able to keep faith in Jesus even after news of death had reached them?
+In fact, after the healing of Ja’irus' daugter, Jesus *“strictly charged them that no one should know this" (Mark 5:43)*, but yet here He was shouting in a crowd, *“who touched my garments?!!!”(Mark 5:30)* But how else would Ja’irus have been able to keep faith in Jesus even after news of death had reached them?